CodeLab66/PizzaShop/README.md

 # PizzaShop

 Welcome to the Peperonni Pizza Landing Page project.
-This is a responsive, visually engaging web page designed for a fictional pizza restaurant called "Peperonni."
+This is a navbar responsive, visually engaging web page designed for a fictional pizza restaurant called "Peperonni."
 It features various sections that highlight exclusive deals and a diverse menu, including pizzas, pastas, appetizers, and dips.

 ## Table of Contents